squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

 .. prodn::
   position ::= @natural

-**TODO** most (all?) tactics take terms and formulas as patterns, with an implicit filling of the holes by matching against the subgoal's conclusion; document this, and also decide whether arguments are shown as :token:`term`, :token:`formula`, :token:`pattern`, :token:`formula_pattern`, etc.
+.. todo:: most (all?) tactics take terms and formulas as patterns,
+	  with an implicit filling of the holes by matching against the subgoal's conclusion; document this, and also decide whether arguments are shown as :token:`term`, :token:`formula`, :token:`pattern`,
+	  :token:`formula_pattern`, etc.

 Proof terms
 ~~~~~~~~~~~